TikTok Workers Feel 'Anxiety,' 'Anger,' And 'Rage,' Amid Trump Crackdown

 Ryan remembers the Friday night, in late July, when President Trump declared aboard Air Force One that he intended to ban TikTok.
 Fittingly enough, Ryan first found out about Trump's remarks from his two daughters, 15 and 13, who watched a video about the comments on TikTok.

 Since then, TikTok has filed a lawsuit on behalf of the company seeking to block the Aug.
-6 directive, which is the first of two executives orders Trump signed targeting TikTok.
+6 directive.
+Trump signed a separate order targeting TikTok requiring the company to sell its U.S. assets in 90 days.

 Ryan, however, is forging his own path.
 He is raising money for the suit online.
 TikTok is not officially a part of his legal battle.
 That said, the company did not discourage his effort.